Ortus-Solutions/homebrew-boxtap/README.md

 -----

 - To use this tap, run `brew tap ortus-solutions/boxtap` from your terminal.
-- To install a package from this tap:
+- To install a formula from this tap:

-  `brew install ortus-solutions/boxtap/[package]`
+  `brew install ortus-solutions/boxtap/[formula]`

 - To install the development version of a formula:

-  `brew install --devel ortus-solutions/boxtap/[package]`
+  `brew install --devel ortus-solutions/boxtap/[formula]`

-- To pin this tap, prioritizing all packages in it above the official Homebrew packages:
+- To pin this tap, prioritizing all formula in it above the official Homebrew versions:

   `brew tap-pin ortus-solutions/boxtap`